kaischmid/SangeR/README.md

 The pipeline generates the following output:

   - a Histogramm for each mutated position/selected POI

- -a .csv with the found mutations for all given files
+  - a .csv with the found mutations for all given files

 ### Example